rednut/docker-unifi-video-controller/README.md

 ---
 The Dockerfile will provision the image with ubuntu:latest and all the required dependencies to run the UniFi video NVR controller.

 The UniFi NVR controller repo will provide the .debs.
-The package requires mongodb, so if we don't include 10gen's official repo it will use stock debian mongo instead (current state).
+The package requires mongodb, so if we don't include 10gen's official repo it will use stock Debian mongo instead (current state).

-The supervisor.conf is provided to configure supervisord which is used to launch the UniFi contoller daemon.
+The supervisor.conf is provided to configure supervisord which is used to launch the UniFi controller daemon.

 	git clone https://github.com/rednut/docker-unifi-video-controller.git
 	cd docker-unifi-video-controller